-They commonly have flush latch releases for a smooth integration into the surface, as well as concealed hinges, recessed frames, weatherproof gaskets, and removable doors, good for confined spaces.
+They commonly have flush latch releases for smooth integration into the surface and concealed hinges, recessed frames, weatherproof gaskets, and removable doors, which are good for confined spaces.

 You can choose from a number of different finishes, such as galvanized steel or stainless steel.
 Some steel doors come with a baked enamel finish as well.